mvt-project/mvt/docs/ios/records.md

 This JSON file is created by mvt-ios' `SafariBrowserState` module.
 The module extracts records from the SQLite databases located at */private/var/mobile/Library/Safari/BrowserState.db* or */private/var/mobile/Containers/Data/Application/\*/Library/Safari/BrowserState.db*, which contain records of opened tabs.

-If indicators a provided through the command-line, they are checked against the visited URL.
+If indicators are provided through the command-line, they are checked against the visited URL.
 Any matches are stored in *safari_browser_state_detected.json*.

 ---